What is Epididymal Hypertension?

 What Causes Epididymal Hypertension?

-When a male becomes sexually aroused, the arteries that carry blood to his genitals enlarge (a process known as vasocongestion), while the veins that leave the genital area constrict, allowing less blood to escape.
-This uneven blood flow causes engorgement in the genital area, producing an erection and making the testes swell to be 25-50% larger than their normal size.
-Once orgasm is achieved, the blood vessels return to their normal size and the volume of blood in the genitals returns to its normal level rather quickly.
-If a male does not have an orgasm, the chronic blood congestion in the genital area can lead to a sensation of heaviness, aching, or discomfort.
-Epididymal hypertension is not a serious medical condition and does not cause any permanent damage to the scrotal and testicular tissues.
+When a man becomes sexually aroused, the arteries that carry blood to his genitals enlarge, while the veins that leave the genital area constrict, allowing less blood to escape.
+This uneven rate of blood flow increases the quantity and pressure of blood flow and traps it in the genital area.
+This pressure is responsible for producing an erection and making the testes swell to be 25-50% larger than their normal size.
+If an orgasm is achieved, the blood vessels will return to their normal size and the volume of blood in the genitals quickly returns to its normal level.
+By contrast, if a man does not have an orgasm, blood in the genitals builds up through a process called vasogongestion and may create sensations of heaviness, aching, or discomfort.

 How is Epididymal Hypertension Treated?

 The simplest remedy for blue balls is orgasm and ejaculation.
 Masturbation is often the most viable way to achieve this orgasm, especially if one's partner does not want to have sex.
 Testicular pain may dissipate slowly after orgasm, or on its own once the individual is no longer aroused.
 Realizing that ejaculation is not a requirement for all sexual situations can help partners become more comfortable together and experience better sexual intimacy.